primeseven1/lunar/docs/build.md

 =====
 This project uses Kconfig to configure the kernel, and uses Linux's menuconfig tool.

+You do need to clone the submodules in order to build this project.
+To do this, you can run this command: `git submodule update --init --recursive`.
+If you haven't cloned the project yet, you can run `git clone url --recurse-submodules`

 You can build this project with clang and gcc (x86_64-elf-gcc/x86_64-elf-ld).
 There is a script to install a gcc cross compiler in the scripts folder, which requires no arguments.
 The script requires no arguments, and feel free to make a copy of the script and modify the options passed to build_gcc.